Key Documents

 Make sure you include facts about your show – what is it?
 If it’s two women up a tree reading different Fay Weldon novels simultaneously out loud, then say that in your application.
 The panel needs to know what you’re doing and why you need funding, don’t just copy and paste your programme blurb or media release.

 Yes, you can pay people in your budget.
 No one wants anyone to work for free or come out of Fringe bankrupt!
 But be realistic about what you can afford to pay people too.
-Don’t over-inflate fees to the company to get more money, the panel are too smart to let that slip by!
+Don’t over-inflate fees to the company to get more money, the panel is too smart to let that slip by!

 If you are unsure of any aspect of your application contact participants@fringe.co.nz for advice.
 Historically applicants who have requested advice or received feedback on their applications have been more successful in their outcomes.
 We’re here to help!